 We simulated the case-control sample, using the retrospective ARG of Hartman and Hössjer (2007), with a star topology.
 Thus, for each individual the mutational status for each of the two alleles at the disease locus is simulated conditional on the disease status.
 Each unmutated chromosome has markers in LE, whereas each mutated chromosome carries the alleles of the (simulated) mutated founder, up to a simulated recombination point to the left and right of the disease locus, respectively.
-Outside of the recombination points marker alleles are in linkage equilibrium.
-We ran the simulations without neutral mutations; these are otherwise superimposed independently at all chromosomes and markers.
+Outside of the recombination points, marker alleles are in linkage equilibrium.
+Neutral mutations were then superimposed independently at all chromosomes and markers.

 The 11 markers were equidistantly spread, with $x_1 = 0$, $x_2 = 0.1, ..., x{11} = 1$, and we used marker allele frequencies $f_k(0) = f_k(1) = 0.5$, k = 1, ..., 11.
 The disease location is at 0.65, i.e. in between markers 7 and 8, and the expected number of recombinations since the founder mutation within the chromosomal region, $\rho = 4$.
+The marker mutation probability since the founder generation was set to $q_k = 0.01$ at all markers, k = 1, ..., 11.